“But God. These two simple yet powerful words can change everything.” Erin Burkhardt

 In the Midst of Grief

-Grief is no stranger to those of us affected by chronic illness, pain, suffering, and while there are no rules for grieving chronic loss, there is a road map and there are fellow travelers ahead of and behind us on the journey.
+Grief is no stranger to those of us affected by chronic illness, pain, and suffering.
+While there are no rules for grieving chronic loss, there is a road map, and fellow travelers are ahead and behind us on the journey.
 Grief often precedes growth.